Frequently Asked Questions

 Our admissions process starts with getting to know the potential client, usually over the phone.
 The next step is an in-person visit.
 If the potential client is not able to visit in person, Skype calls can be arranged.
 Following the visit there is an evaluation of the program and next steps are discussed.
 The process is facilitated as quickly and efficiently as possible depending on client needs.
 For more information, please visit our Admissions Page.

 Is there a waiting list?

-Our capacity does fluctuate, please contact our Admissions Team here for more information.
+Our capacity does fluctuate, please contact us for more information.

 How much does it cost?

 We are private pay, most managed care will not pay for our services because we don’t fit the normal model of care with the amount of time we spend with clients.

 How long do clients typically stay at Windhorse?

 Our average length of stay for clients is 18-30 months.
 Over that time our clients reduce the amount of support that they need, which reduces the overall cost of the program.
 For more information, please visit our Admissions Page.

 We can accept insurance for psychiatry and medications.
 The rest of the program is private pay.

 Do you accept clients who don’t want to take medication?